 Caribbean Honeymoons in St Martin & St Maarten

-If you are looking for rest, relaxation, sunshine, beautiful beaches, good food and little bit of night life, then St Martin will tick the box for the perfect honeymoon.
+If you are looking for rest, relaxation, sunshine, beautiful beaches, good food, and a little bit of nightlife, then St Martin will tick the box for the perfect honeymoon.
 A choice of excellent accommodation and luxury service from boutique hotels and luxury villas.
-Let goeasy travel help you plan the perfect holiday package for you and your family and friends Holiday Planner Caribbean Luxury Holidays in St Martin If you are looking for a relaxing holiday for the family then consider St Martin with it’s French feel, Caribbean sunshine and beautiful beaches.

 Getting Married in St Martin and St Maarten

 weddings are possible however there are different legal requirements for both sides of the island.
 In St Martin, the laws are the same as France and at least one of the couple must have resided on the island for one month prior to the wedding and register the wedding at least 10 days before the wedding day.

 On the Dutch side, St Maarten you can register your request to marry 14 days before the wedding day and residency is only a minimum of one week.
 The fees charged for the registration depend on which day you decide to marry and range from 102US to 204US.

 Legal documents required – Birth Certificates, If divorced original Absolute, If adopted, Adoption certificate, if widowed, death certificate, if under 18 years of age written parental consent, change of name, Deed poll certificate, documents translated into French.

 also required is a valid residency card, blood test and medical certificates as well as two witnesses for the day of the wedding.